uvdsl/solid-authorization-app/README.md

 Currently, we manage access receipts and corresponding authorization logs on your Pod in "hardwired" containers.
 This is not ideal but good enough of a start.
 The [MANDAT AuthApp](https://github.com/DATEV-Research/Solid-authorization-app) chose to rely on data registries and data registrations according to SAI - but those are not available in regular Pods out-of-the-box.
 Similarly, type indicies are not always present.
-In fact, even our assumption of the `ldn:inbox` is not provided by default on CSS (for example).
+In fact, even our assumption of the `ldp:inbox` is not provided by default on CSS (for example).
 Therefore, we -- as a community -- need to discuss and decide how to properly support finding where data lives or where data should be stored, i.e. reliable discovery.

 ## How to get an Access Request?